alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Operation/Alerts-v1.md

 **AlertRecord** structure

   * **severity** --- byte --- enumeration field
-  * **alertCode** --- uint16 --- st the moment the allowed values are in the range from 0x8000 to 0xFFFF, their meaning depends on the specific appliances
+  * **alertCode** --- uint16 --- at the moment the allowed values are in the range from 0x8000 to 0xFFFF, their meaning depends on the specific appliances

-The first purpose in define this type is to standardize only data structure;
-finding also common values to the alerts it is more complex because in principle they are manufacturer dependent.
+The first purpose in defining this type is to standardize only the data structure; finding also common values for the alerts is more complex because in principle they are manufacturer dependent.

-Enumeration fields of **severity** are:
+Enumeration values of **severity** are:

   * 0 --- **warning** --- see "Theory of Operation"
   * 1 --- **alarm** --- see "Theory of Operation"